-Prerequisite : MATH1111, MATH1211 Courses Course Objectives : The objective of this course is to present basic concand matrix algebra to solve complex engineering purpose of this course also is to provide students knowledge and attitudes required to solve differenti level that would allow articulation to higher y courses. problems.
-The with the skills, al equations at a Course Learning : Students who successfully complete the course CLO-PLO Outcomes (CLOs) will be able to: Mapping CLO-1: identify special properties of a matrix and use this information to facilitate the calculation of matrix characteristics; PLO-2 CLO-2: determine the rank, determinant, eigenvalues and eigenvectors, diagonalization, and different factorizations of a matrix; CLO-3: write down the matrix representing a linear transformation under a given basis, and determine how the matrix changes if the basis is changed; PLO-2 CLO-4: evaluate first order and higher order differential equations.
-PLO-2 CLO-5: recognize various types of differential equations.
-PLO-2 CLO-6: apply appropriate differential equation technique to solve engineering problem.
+Prerequisite : MATH1111, MATH1211 Courses Course Objectives • The objective of this course is to present basic concepts of matrices and matrix algebra to solve complex engineering problems.
+The purpose of this course also is to provide students with the skills, knowledge and attitudes required to solve differential equations at a level that would allow articulation to higher year engineering courses.
+Course Learning : Students who successfully complete the course CLO-PLO Outcomes (CLOs) will be able to: Mapping CLO-1: Identify special properties of a matrix and use this information to facilitate the calculation of matrix characteristics.
+PLO-2 CLO-2: Determine the rank, determinant, eigenvalues and eigenvectors, diagonalization, and different factorizations of a matrix.
+PLO-1 CLO-3: Write down the matrix representing a linear transformation under a given basis, and determine how the matrix changes if the basis is changed.
+PLO-2 CLO-4: Evaluate first order and higher order differential equations.
+PLO-2 CLO-5: Recognize various types of differential equations.
+PLO-2 CLO-6: Apply appropriate differential equation technique to solve engineering problem.
 PLO-3